ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/Enviroment/Enviromental Features/Helpful/Power-ups/General Mobility.md

-- This unavoidable power-up is given to the player in [Jump Intro](../../../Levels/Jump%20Intro.md), enabling the ammount of mobility the rest of the game was designed around.
+- This unavoidable power-up is given to the player in [Jump Intro](../../../Levels/Jump%20Intro.md), enabling the amount of mobility the rest of the game was designed around.
     - Enables the [Jump's](../../../../Player%20Character/Ultion/Abilities/Slash.md) variable height functionality.
     - Changes the character's movement configuration values:
         | Movement Variable | Original Value | Target Value |